What makes a good key account manager great?

 Simply tell the truth.

-It’s so much better to be upfront especially if there are challenges like:
+It's so much better to be upfront especially if you know:

-- you really won’t be able to get them to where they need to go
+- you won't be able to get them to where they need to go.

 Honesty won't destroy your relationship.
 In fact, sharing the truth about what will or won't work for your client will go a long way to establishing trust and credibility.